256dpi/oauth2/README.md

 **An extensible OAuth2 implementation for Go.**

-Package [`oauth2`](http://godoc.org/github.com/gonfire/oauth2) provides structures and methods to implement OAuth2 compatible authentication servers.
+Package [`oauth2`](http://godoc.org/github.com/gonfire/oauth2) provides structures and functions to implement OAuth2 compatible authentication servers.
 The library can be used with any framework and is built on top of the standard Go http library.

 _Note: This package is still under development._